 At one of these parties, we all discovered that Herson has a beautiful singing voice, and he joined the Holiday Express orchestra in entertaining residents, staff, family and friends!

-While Rell is carrying a busy course load, he also works as a Cheshire Home front desk receptionist and dedicates himself to comprehensive physical therapy, at Cheshire, and also at the Kessler Institute for Rehabilitation, where he was selected to participate in a clinical study for people with paraplegia.
-At Kessler, he is learning to walk with the use of of the Robotic Skeleton.
+As he was carrying a busy course load, Rell worked, and continues to work, as a Cheshire Home front desk receptionist.
+He was also selected by Kessler to participate in a clinical study for people with paraplegia where, during dedicated time in the study, he walked with the use of the Robotic Skeleton.

-"I will be living on my own and working as an accountant," Rell states very assuredly, and adds, ""No doubt."
-We have no doubt, and as he works toward that day, we are inspired by his determination and his achievements.
+"I will be living on my own and working as an accountant," Rell has stated very assuredly, and added, "No doubt."
+Now living semi- independently, we all pull for Rell to to use his many talents to achieve his goals.

 Shay, also a former resident, achieved her Masters Degree in Human Behavior and Organizational Psychology from Kean University in May of 2014.
 Shortly before graduation she became employed at Community Access in Elizabeth, which provides quality support services for people with developmental disabilities and at-risk adolescents.
 She fulfills a variety of Human Resources responsibilities, and works part time assigning and monitoring student projects at the Kean University Communications and Science Study Skills Lab.

 Shay's degree provides future opportunities for consultation to a range of businesses and educational systems.
-She began work in September in the Marriage and Family Therapy Professional Diploma Program, and she is advancing toward her certificate as a licensed therapist.
+As she advanced from Cheshire Home, she began work in the Marriage and Family Therapy Professional Diploma Program.